 established by Russia in conjunction with Iran and Turkey.

-Idlib, rural Hama and eastern Ghouta are
+Idlib, rural Hama and eastern Ghouta are among the safe zones coming under attack.

 "Taken together, these are the worst levels of violence since the battle for Aleppo in 2016," he said.